SMTEmon/2-1/4303 Data Structures/Lecture 7 - Introduction to Graph.md

 ```

 ### B. Adjacency List (Array of Linked Lists)
-An array where each element points to a linked list of neighbors.
+An array where each element points to a linked list of neighbours.
 This is the industry standard for **sparse graphs**.

 *   **Structure:** An array of size $V$ (Total Vertices).
 *   **Mechanism:**